EDHEC Climate Research Conference 2026

 Speaker: Anthony Schrapffer, PhD, Scientific Director, EDHEC Climate Institute

-• Session 3 –Applied Case Studies
+- Session 3 – Applied Case Studies

 Case Study 1: Blue Dot Project: Demonstrate, through a real infrastructure case study, how a Blue Dot Network (BDN) certified project can align with and benefit from the ClimaTech and Scientific Climate Ratings methodology.
 Illustrate how these strengthens the assessment of physical and transition climate risks across the project lifecycle, improving decision-making and resilience planning.

-Speaker: Edwin Lau, Blue Dot Network Secretariat and Juan Garin, Senior Advisor, Blue Dot Network
+Speakers: Edwin Lau, Blue Dot Network Secretariat and Juan Garin, Senior Advisor, Blue Dot Network

 • Case Study 2: EDHEC Climate Institute x Climate Innov - Flood Risk Intelligence: combining AI and satellite analytics to model short- and medium-term flood risks.